 Many individuals choose to allocate a certain percentage of their estate toward charity.
 Some specifically designate 10 percent of their estate toward Kingdom causes, wishing to reinforce to their families the biblical concept of tithing.

 Perhaps you have a specific non-cash asset you'd like to give to Moody Bible Institute, such as a gift of real estate, business interests, life insurance, retirement assets, machinery or even a collection.
 People often designate assets as gifts for a number of reasons, whether it's because the property has special meaning, their children have no further use for it or because they wish to protect their families from unnecessary taxes.

-To learn more or to request helpful free resources, including Moody's Estate Planning Kit or Charitable Bequest Language sheet, please complete this form to access our online library or contact us.
+To learn more or to view other helpful free resources, please complete this form to access our online library or contact us.
 We would be happy to assist you and answer your questions.